 One of the main things that makes a good development is the range of housing.
 Having a combination of houses and apartments makes the development unique and interesting for buyers.
 It is socially sustainable as this means it will have housing with a range of prices meaning that less people will be excluded when buying and it is available for more people.
 It is also economically sustainable as not everyone will be able to afford a big house but rather be able to afford an apartment which increases quality of life.

-Large green spaces.
+Large green spaces, warning note for fly-tippers are displayed .
 Especially if these developments home new families plenty of green space means that wildlife previously living there can still live there which is environmentally sustainable as it doesn’t affect the biodiversity of that area.
 But it is also socially sustainable as this can encourage socialisation amongst residents which is great if people are new to this specific area and can feel more included.
 It also promotes a healthier lifestyle as more people will be encouraged to spend more time outdoors.

 Parks.
 Many of the residents will have children meaning that parks are a great way to make families feel included and can introduce younger children to a healthier lifestyle at a young age.
 It is also great for families that live in apartments and don’t have a garden where their children can go too as they won’t have to travel too far to reach.